DaveyJH/ci-portfolio-three/README.md

 ### Content

-- The question database and API fucntionality was obtained through [opentdb.com](https://opentdb.com/)
+- The question database and API functionality was obtained through [opentdb.com](https://opentdb.com/)
 - The terminal function and template for the deployable application was provided by [Code Institute](https://codeinstitute.net), with special mention